YuxingLiu/CarND-Vehicle-Detection/README.md

 The code for this step is contained in the code cells [4]-[5] of [`Vehicle Detection.ipynb`](https://github.com/YuxingLiu/CarND-Vehicle-Detection/blob/master/Vehicle%20Detection.ipynb).

 Color histogram features can be helpful for looking at car vs non-car images.
-I use 'np.histogram()' to calculate the distogram. :
+I use `np.histogram()` to calculate the color histograms, on `YCrCb` color space with 64 bins on a single channel.
+Here are color histograms examples of vehicle and non-vehicle:

 ![alt text][image2]
 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Color bins:
+Spatially binnned images still retain enough information to help in finding vehicles.
+I use `cv2.resize()` to calcuate the spatial bins, on `YCrCb` color space with 8x8 pixel resolution.
+Here are spatial binned examples of vehicle and non-vehicle:

+![alt text][image6]
+![alt text][image7]
+![alt text][image8]
+![alt text][image9]

 ### Histogram of Oriented Gradients (HOG) Features